 Is this holiday for you?

 The term ‘Trekking Peak' was coined in the seventies when trekking was a relatively new phenomenon.
 Few of the trekking peaks can be simply ‘trekked' up, and perhaps ‘Alpine' peak would have been the better term.
 For these peaks, experience in the use of crampons and familiarity with the techniques of roped climbing is recommended.
 The climbing on Tent Peak is reasonably straightforward and the approximate Alpine climbing grade is F+/PD.
 The climb is mostly on snow slopes of around 40 - 45 degrees and with some exposed ridge climbing.
-Fixed lines are used to protect exposed sections.
+Fixed lines are used to protect any exposed sections.
 If you are in any doubt as to your capability for any of these climbs, please give our office a call.